ChemicalDevelopment/chaudio/README.md

 ## Usage

+### simple.py

-Run `python3 src/simple.py` for a simple demonstration of what chaudio can do.
+Run `python3 src/simple.py` to create `simple.wav`, and showcase basis synthesis with chaudio

+### read.py

+This allows you to perform analysis on existing sound files

+Run `python3 src/read.py -h` for help.

+Once you've ran `simple.py`, you will have `simple.wav`, which you can use with this example:

+`python3 src/read.py simple.wav -g freq`

+to show a frequency graph of the sound

 ## Installation